uklistings.org

 submitted on 21 May 2023 by uklistings.org

-The death knell has sounded, but no one was around to hear it.
+The Post-Covid Silencing of London The death knell has sounded, but no one was around to hear it.
 What was once a bustling hive of human activity, a grand and frenetic spectacle of capitalism in all its technicolor splendor, London, post-Covid, has slunk back, chastened and subdued, into a more primeval, contemplative state.
 It's as if the very architecture of the city has sunk into an abiding lethargy, the Shard like a slumbering stalagmite under a dreary sky, its once effervescent reflection now dulled to a mere glimmer.

 Covid, our viral architect, wrought not death alone, but a transfiguration on the metropolis.
 If Shakespeare's 'woods of Arden' proved a restorative haven, then our own plague has transformed London into a tragicomic dystopia, a veritable 'woods of Apathy.'
 The populous swarm of suited bodies buzzing through the city's arteries are but a memory, supplanted by an eerie tranquillity.
 The buildings stand stark, their glassy faces reflecting the visage of a city, emasculated of its economic libido.